sandalle/minecraft_bigreactor_control/README.md

 	- If one reactor, display same output to all monitors
 	- If multiple reactors, require a monitor for each reactor and display only that reactor on a monitor
 	- See http://www.computercraft.info/forums2/index.php?/topic/14831-multiple-monitors/ and http://computercraft.info/wiki/Monitor
-- Add support for direct attached monitors and computers
 - Add min/max RF/t output and have it override temperature concerns (maybe?)
 - Add support for wireless modems, see http://computercraft.info/wiki/Modem_%28API%29, will not be secure (anyone can send/listen to your channels)!